freiz/terminator/README.md

 * Very high precison and recall, best results on all public spam filtering corpus.
 * Controllable memroy usage, suitable for both server side and client side filtering on typical PC.

 Terminator can be used in any other binary text classification problems, especially those need adaptive model to do online learning.

+Terminator is **not** a complete set of spam filtering library while only focus on machine learning part without black/white list or dkim and so on.
+The implementation are described in detail in my paper "[An Adaptive Fusion Algorithm for Spam Detection](www.computer.org/csdl/mags/ex/preprint/06563073.pdf)".

 Implementation
 ===